From Moral Issues that Divide Us

 In 1896, America’s first serial killer, Herman Webster Mudgett, was executed.
 During the Chicago World’s Fair in the early 1890s, Mudgett opened a small hotel, later nicknamed the “Murder Castle,” to which he lured unsuspecting female guests.
 Part of his motivation was sexual, and part involved a financial scheme in which his victims would take out life insurance policies and name him as beneficiary.
 Once inside the Castle, he tortured and killed them, and sometimes dissected their bodies, selling their skeletons to medical schools.
 When eventually arrested on charges of insurance fraud, police linked him to the murder of his business associate, and in the course of their investigation they discovered the Murder Castle.
 There they found bones of many victims mixed together, a dissection table covered with blood, and burnt body parts.
 Mudgett confessed to 27 murders, writing a detailed account of those activities, but the actual number may have reached over 100.
 He was tried, then hanged.

 When reading accounts of serial killers like Mudgett, we often have a sense of satisfaction that he was caught and executed.
 Some people are so irredeemable and their actions so horrendous that we feel that justice demands that they die.
 The death penalty, we think, is a critical part of the criminal justice system, specifically reserved for the worst possible offenders.
-The death penalty has been common practice around the world as far back as history records, and it’s easy to imagine primitive social environments in which dwellers would have no choice but to kill criminals.
-Nomadic tribes, for example, might lack permanent facilities to lock up murderers and thieves, and setting offenders free would just give them a chance to do more damage.
+The death penalty has been common practice around the world as far back as history records, and it is easy to imagine primitive social environments in which dwellers would have no choice but to kill criminals.
+Nomadic tribes, for example, would lack permanent facilities to lock up murderers and thieves, and setting offenders free would only give them a chance to do more damage.
 Small jungle villages might lack the financial resources to build detention centers and post guards to keep them from escaping.
-In these environments, even minor offences might need to be punished with great severity in order for these societies to simply survive.
+In these environments, even minor offenses might need to be punished with great severity in order for these societies to simply survive.

-Saudi Arabia: 143
+Saudi Arabia: 158+

-United States: 42
+United States: 28

 Punishment in General

 A basic definition of punishment is that it involves the deliberate infliction of suffering on a supposed or actual offender for an offense such as a moral or legal transgression.
-While punishments can be imposed by anyone in a position of authority—parents, teachers, bosses, friends—it is criminal punishment that is of issue here, namely, the punishment imposed by governments for legal infractions.
+Punishments can be imposed by anyone in a position of authority—parents, teachers, bosses, friends—it is criminal punishment that is of issue here, namely, the punishment imposed by governments for legal infractions.
 When imposing punishments, governments have a range of options that differ in severity.
 At the low end, punishments of community service require offenders to participate in some activity that benefits their local community, such as picking up litter, working at animal shelters, or assisting nonprofit organizations.
 Financial penalties, such as fines, are common particularly with non-violent crimes.
 Acts of public humiliation, while more common in previous eras, are still sentencing options today, such as when convicted drunk drivers are required to put DWI stickers on their cars.
 The use of corporal punishment, such as caning, is still an option in some countries today.
-Incarceration in jail or prison is among the harshest form of punishment, particularly because of the serious restrictions that it places on the offender’s liberty.
+Incarceration in jail or prison is among the harshest form of punishment because of the serious restrictions that it places on the offender’s liberty.

 The intent of punishments is not to torment a sentient being, nor to undo a crime already committed. . . .
 Instead of being influenced by passion, such institutions should be the cool moderator of the passions of individuals.
 Can the groans of a tortured wretch bring back the time past, or reverse the crime he has committed?
 The end of punishment, therefore, is no other than to prevent the criminal from doing further injury to society, and to prevent others from committing the same offense.
-Such punishments, therefore, and such a mode of inflicting them ought to be chosen in a way that will make the strongest and most lasting impressions on the minds of others, with the least torment to the body of the criminal.
+Such punishments, therefore, and such a manner of inflicting them ought to be chosen in a way that will make the strongest and most lasting impressions on the minds of others, with the least torment to the body of the criminal.
 [On Crimes and Punishments, 12]

 Aims of Punishment